Free Michigan Driving Test 2026

 Preparing for the Michigan Driving Skills Test

 You’ve got your permit and been practicing, and now it’s time to get ready for the big show: the driving skills test.
 The more time you spend behind the wheel, the more confident you’ll feel on test day.
-Make sure you’re logging those required practice hours with a licensed adult.
+Make sure you’re logging those required practice hours with a licensed adult and always carry your valid TIP while practicing driving.

 Choosing a Driving School

 If you want extra help preparing, consider signing up with a certified driving school like Driving Right Training School.
+Driver education services are available for both teens and adults, with certified providers offering classroom instruction, behind-the-wheel training, and other helpful services to support your preparation.
 They can even conduct the road test for you.

 Scheduling the Test

-Once you've completed your training and received your certificate, it's time to schedule your driving skills test.
-Contact the Michigan Department of State to schedule an appointment, and get ready to show off your driving skills.
+Once you’ve completed your training and received your certificate, it’s time to schedule your driving skills test.
+The driving skills test is administered by independent testing businesses authorized by the Michigan Department of State.
+To find a driver testing business, applicants can use the Michigan Department of State's e-Services page.
+Visit the e-Services page to locate a testing business and schedule your appointment, and get ready to show off your driving skills.

 Taking the Michigan Driving Skills Test